 NIST AI RMF MAP-1.1.
 ISO/IEC 42001:2023 Clause 6.1.2, Annex A.6.2.6.
 EU AI Act Article 13.

-No documentation exists for AI-powered features beyond marketing descriptions or one-line product page mentions.
+No documentation for AI features beyond marketing copy.

 P1-07Internal AI Use Disclosure6 pts